Jollepoker/jollepoker.github.io/src/apps/nepSchedule/data/schedule README.txt

-There are six different types of layout copmonents: title, titleLogo, titleLogoText, lEmote, rEmote and comment, These can be used to fill the schedule.
+There are six different types of layout copmonents: title, titleLogo, lEmote, rEmote and comment,
+These can be used to fill the schedule.
 Rules:
 A schedule layout HAS to include ONLY ONE of the "title" types